 - The whole process will take about 25-30 minutes.

-- It is essential to roast the Besan properly, and it should not taste raw.
+- It is essential to roast the besan properly, and it should not have a raw taste.

-- At the same time, you should not overdo the roasting; otherwise, the flour will burn.
+- At the same time, you should not over-roast the flour; otherwise, it will burn.

 - When the mixture is roasted well and becomes like a smooth paste, turn off the heat and remove the pan.